section-engineering-education/engineering-education/content/articles/django-custom-template-tags-and-filters/index.md

 register = template.Library()

 # An upper function that capitalizes word passed to it.
 We then register the filter using a suitable name.
 @register.filter(name='upper')
 def upper(value):
   return value.upper()

 # An upper function that capitalizes the first letter of the word passed to it.
 We then register the filter using a suitable name.
 @register.filter(name='modify_name')
 def modify_name(value):
     return value.title()

-# An upper function that sets returns a red color.We then register the filter using a suitable name
+# An upper function that sets returns a red color.
+We then register the filter using a suitable name.
 @register.filter(name='get_color')
 def color(value):
     if value: